burvilc/kubernetes/README.md

 1. Check the log files for each iteration.
 Sometimes errors in one script may be due to a previous script having issues.
 2. Check that configuration values are set correctly in 00-config.sh.
 3. Check the AWS console for errors, and there aren't duplicate resources provisioned.
 Per the previous section, resources may not have cleaned up from the last run.
+4. If you cannot ssh to the servers, i.e. to the IP addresses in your deploy.sh output, ensure that your IP address is correct and is what AWS will see when you try to connect.

 CONTACT INFORMATION
 =======